coleifer/huey/docs/getting-started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The above example illustrates a "send and forget" approach, but what if your application needs to do something with the results of a task?
 To get results from your tasks, we'll set up the ``RedisDataStore`` by adding the following lines to the ``config.py`` module:

 .. code-block:: python

+    from huey import BaseConfiguration, Invoker
     from huey.backends.redis_backend import RedisBlockingQueue, RedisDataStore
-    from huey.bin.config import BaseConfiguration
-    from huey.queue import Invoker

     queue = RedisBlockingQueue('test-queue', host='localhost', port=6379)